Anonymous post: Effects on online communities

 The conditions for deindividuation, such as "anonymity, reduced self-awareness, and reduced self-regulation," fosters creations of online communities much in the same way that they might be employed offline.
 This is evident in proliferation of communities such as Reddit or 4chan which utilize total anonymity or pseudonymity, or tools such as Informers (which add anonymity to non anonymous social media like Facebook or Twitter), to provide its users the ability to post varied content.
-The effect of disinhibition has been seen to be beneficial in "advice and discussion threads by providing a cover for more intimate and open conversations".
+The effect of disinhibition has been seen to be beneficial in "advice and discussion threads by providing a cover for more intimate and open conversations".Anonymous posting can lower social pressure and self-censorship, allowing users to express honest or controversial opinions more freely.
+Anonymous posting is used by whistleblowers to share sensitive information without revealing their identity.

 The "ephemerality", or short-lived nature, of posts that exist on some anonymous image boards such as 4chan create a fast-paced environment.
 As of 2009, threads on 4chan had a median lifespan of 3.9 minutes.

 There is also research suggesting that content that gets posted in such communities also tends to be more deviant in nature than would be otherwise.
 The ability to post anonymously has also been linked to the proliferation of pornography in newsgroups and other online forums wherein users utilize sophisticated mechanisms such as mentioned in technology.